 Additionally, Morris Brown College has been authorized by the Georgia Nonpublic Postsecondary Education Commission which authorizes and regulates the operations of in-state nonpublic and out-of-state postsecondary institutions operation or offering instruction in Georgia.

 Answer: Morris Brown College lost its accreditation because of financial mismanagement in late 2002/early 2003.
 The President at the time was accused of misappropriating millions of dollars and indicted on 27 charges, but in 2006 pleaded guilty to one count of embezzlement — essentially admitting she swindled about $11,000 (misappropriating student financial aid) to cover administrative costs at the college.
 The educational program was rated highly.

 Answer: Morris Brown offers one of the most affordable tuition rates in the nation for a four-year private college.
 The tuition is $4,250 per semester.
-MBC currently offers an internal school financial aid program.
-Students who are enrolled full-time are eligible for a grant.
-Academic Scholarships may also be available.
+Additionally, there are fees that may be seen by clicking here.
+Morris Brown does not currently have access to Title IV funding but will be applying for it soon.

 Answer: Students may reside in dormitory housing on the campus of Interdenominational Theological Center located next to MBC.
 Additionally, there is off-campus housing located less than five minutes from campus.

 Answer: Students can earn a bachelor’s degree.
 Additionally, MBC offers Certificate Programs.
 For more information please see our Academic Programs please visit https://morrisbrown.edu/degree-programs/